-Investing in the stock market can be an extremely rewarding activity provided you base your decisions on the fundamentals.
-This essentially means evaluating a company on the basis of its strengths, weaknesses and future caliber before buying its stock.
+Investing in the stock market can be an extremely rewarding activity, provided you base your decisions on the fundamentals.
+This essentially means evaluating a company on the basis of its strengths, weaknesses, and future calibre before buying its stock.

 For many successful businesses, leveraging the strength or key focus area has helped them become big.
 Eventually, this has resulted in them being market leaders in their space and hence a viable investment avenue for investors.

 For example, a tech company and an agrochemical or pharmaceutical company will have different strengths.
-While a pharmaceutical company may have R&D expense or several patents as critical criteria, the tech company may have a client portfolio, and order book as the strength.
-So analyze the strengths of a company keeping the industry and sector in mind to reach a suitable conclusion buying its stocks
+While a pharmaceutical company may have R&D expenses or several patents as critical criteria, the tech company may have a client portfolio and order book as the strength.
+To analyze the strengths of a company keeping the industry and sector in mind to reach a suitable conclusion by buying its stocks

 In addition to the strengths, there may be certain areas where a company will be lacking.
 Some of these shortcomings can be overcome, while really critical ones can make or break its future growth prospects.
 These soft spots and the gravity of the weaknesses can give a fair idea of the future potential of the company.

 Similar to the strengths, a company’s potential weaknesses will be different.
 For example, while the utility sector may not face any competition, the FMCG sector may experience it at an elevated level.
 So again, keep in mind the intrinsic limitations of the industry before evaluating a company for its weak spots.

 Opportunities show the potential growth pattern the company may chart out.
-For some companies, spotting a prospect could be easier than others.
+For some companies, spotting a prospect could be easier than for others.
 Thus, as an investor, you should look for companies that are aggressively venturing out into upcoming areas and possess an early mover advantage.

 In the annual report of a company or even the transcript call or quarterly earnings presentation, a company may share its insights under the Management Discussion & Analysis section.
-This is where the company talks of its plans for the future and how it is going to leverage the growth of the economy or the sector.
+This is where the company talks about its plans for the future and how it is going to leverage the growth of the economy or the sector.

 The last of the four-point framework in the SWOT analysis of stocks is the threats.
-Every investor needs to look at the direct risks to their investments and threats a company faces can tell you a lot about the risk your investments could be exposed to as well.
+Every investor needs to look at the direct risks to their investments, and threats a company faces can tell you a lot about the risk your investments could be exposed to as well.

 For example, a high contingent liability could be a threat.
 Some common risks include: